 The month of May is National Neurofibromatosis (NF) Awareness Month.

-Fifty percent of the people with NF inherited it, and a spontaneous mutation on a very-long arm of chromosome 17 results in the other 50 percent.
+There are 3 types of NF.
+NF 1, NF 2, and Schwannomatosis.
+NF 1 is the most common and affects 1 in 3000 people of all races and genders.
+50 % of the people with NF inherited it and a spontaneous mutation on a very-long arm of chromosome- 17 results in the other 50 percent.

 In April 2020, the FDA approved a drug called Selumetinib that can shrink plexiform tumors in individuals two years old and older.
 With continued research maybe one day there will be a cure for NF.